ibm-cloud-docs/codeengine/eventing.md

 ```
 {: screen}

-This time, the destination lists `myapp2` and the Ready state is `true`.
+This time, the Destination lists `myapp2` and the Ready state is `true`.

 ## Deleting a ping event